Financial Risk Management

 Cash Flow Risk Management

-The establishment and implementation of a sound cash management policy is one of the most prioritized issues of the Incorporation.
-Medium/long term cash flow estimation practices/studies are carried out on the basis currencies regularly on monthly basis, in order to proactively manage cash flow risk.
+The establishment and implementation of a sound cash management policy is among the top priorities of the Company.
+In order to proactively manage cash flow risk, currency based medium and long-term cash flow projections are conducted monthly.
 This study, which provides foresight about the future cash and currency position, forms the basis for investment and financial decisions.

 Fuel Price Risk Management

-Fuel expense is the highest amount of operational cost item of the Incorporation.
-Thus, changes in fuel price have the potential to generate a huge fluctuation on both cash flow and corporate profitability.
+Fuel expense is the highest operational cost item for the Incorporation.
+Thus, changes in fuel price have the potential to generate a huge fluctuation in both cash flow and corporate profitability.
 In order to keep this effect at a reasonable and manageable level, a fuel price risk hedging strategy has been developed.
-Within the scope of this strategy, considering market prices and expectations, hedging transactions can be done for the tenor of at most the next 24 months and up to 60% of the forecasted fuel consumption of the following month.
-In these transactions, swap and option-based derivative instruments with/without premium can be used and transactions can be suspended in cases when the prices are excessively high and the market foresight is distorted,
+Within the scope of this strategy, considering market prices and expectations, hedging transactions can be done covering up to 60% of the forecasted fuel consumption for the following month within a 24-month hedging horizon.
+In these transactions, swap and option-based derivatives, both with and without premiums, can be used, and transactions can be suspended in cases where prices surge excessively and market expectations become unclear or volatile.

-Since there is a historically high correlation between the course of the crude oil price and the jet fuel price, derivative instruments with crude oil as underlying are used in related hedging transactions, since they have a deeper market.
-Moreover, the fuel surcharge which is a component of the ticket price, is also important for the management of the fuel price risk.
-The fuel surcharge is determined by taking into consideration the international aviation market conditions and the competition.
+Since there is a historically high correlation between the course of the crude oil price and the jet fuel price, derivative instruments based on crude oil, which have deeper market liquidity, are used in these hedging transactions.
+Moreover, the fuel surcharge, which is a component of the ticket price, is also important for the management of the fuel price risk.
+The fuel surcharge is determined by taking into consideration the international market conditions and the competitive environment.

-In the context of monitoring the fuel price risk, structural changes in the fuel price and market dynamics along with the global macroeconomic and geopolitical developments are closely tracked.
-In addition, other strategies applied in the aviation sector are evaluated in a routine in terms of maintaining competitiveness and the hedging methodology can be revised if seen necessary.
+In monitoring fuel price risk, structural changes in market dynamics and fuel prices, along with global macroeconomic and geopolitical developments, are closely followed.
+Additionally, other strategies applied in the aviation sector are routinely evaluated to ensure competitiveness, and the hedging methodology may be revised if necessary.

 Foreign Exchange Risk Management